Omolewa-Adetoro/Data-Analytics-Portfolio/practice.md

 *	Performing statistical analysis and hypothesis testing.
 *	Data manipulation and visualization using Tidyverse, scales, and ggplot2.

-### **Projects**
+## **Projects**
-Here are some of my recent data projects:
+**Here are some of my recent data projects:**
-*	[Project 1 Name] - A brief description of the project and the tools used.
-*	[Project 2 Name] - A brief description of the project and the tools used.
-*	[Project 3 Name] - A brief description of the project and the tools used.
+### Differences Between Members And Casual Riders
+* This project explored the differences between annual members and casual riders that use Cyclistic Bikes (a fictional company).
+* Tools: SQL, R, tidyverse, scales

+### Best Batting And Bowling Performance
+* This project analyzed world cricket data to find which countries have the best batting and bowling performance.
+* Tools: SQL, R, tidyverse, scales

 Check out my Portfolio for more details!